 Allow for cash outs from PayPal and Venmo to Coinbase.

 Include information icons about tax information such as short term gains and losses and more information about things like Tax Loss Harvesting.
 Digital currency is still an investment and should be treated as such.

 Include a Portfolio Market Cap and Portfolio Prospects so that Coinbase can collect data on its users future of potential investments.
-If a large portion of users have a specific currency in their Portfolio Prospects, it can be an indicator used for adding new digital currencies later to the Coinbase exchange.
+If a large portion of users has a specific currency in their Portfolio Prospects, it can be an indicator used for adding new digital currencies later to the Coinbase exchange.

 Make the Account Features an area for easy access to important information,.

-Add a customizable RSS feed from users choice of news sources, adding another element of information and education.
+Add a customizable RSS feed from users' choice of news sources, adding another element of information and education.

 Make customizable backgrounds or offer more than one color scheme.